longhornopen/chatter/INSTALL.md

 ## Features
 Chatter runs a fairly basic web server with a no-frills user experience by default.
 Additional Chatter features require some setup.

-### Sending activity notifications via email
-Chatter can offer users the option to receive email updates listing new posts or comments.
-To turn this feature on, you'll need to do three things:
-* Set the environment variable 'APP_FEATURE_MAIL_ACTIVITY_DIGESTS' to 'true'
-* Fill in the MAIL_* environment variables with info about your SMTP server
-* Set up a schedule runner, as described under 'Configuring' below.

 ## Configuring

 The above will give you a server that can be used in several ways.